-After wedding ceremonies, the bride and groom invite relatives, friends, co-workers, and neighbors to reception parties called "kekkon hiroen," which vary in size and scaled depending on where in Japan the wedding ceremony takes place.
+After the wedding ceremony, the bride and groom invite relatives, friends, co-workers, and neighbors to reception parties called "kekkon hiroen," which vary in size and scale depending on where in Japan the wedding ceremony takes place.
 People usually dress formally to attend these receptions, with female guests wearing dresses, suits, or kimonos and male guests commonly wearing black formal suits.

-When you receive an invitation card to a wedding reception, you need to return the enclosed response card and let them know if you can attend or not.
-If you are attending a Japanese wedding reception, you are expected to bring cash for a gift.
-The amount depends on your relationship with the couple and the region unless a fixed amount is indicated on the invitation card.
-It's said that the average is 30,000 yen for a friend's wedding, but it's important that the cash is enclosed in a special envelope called " shugi-bukuro" with your name is written on the front.
+When you receive an invitation to a wedding reception, you need to return the enclosed response card and let them know if you can attend or not.
+If you are attending a Japanese wedding reception, you are expected to bring cash as a gift.
+The amount depends on your relationship with the couple, and regional customs unless a fixed amount is indicated on the invitation card.
+It's said that the average is 30,000 yen for a friend's wedding, but it's important that the cash is enclosed in a special envelope called "shugi-bukuro" with your name written on the front.

 During a wedding reception, the married couple sits on a stage, enjoying the guests' speeches and performances.
-Many people sing congratulating songs for the couple, and it's typical for the couple to cut a wedding cake and walk around the reception room, lighting the candles and greeting guests.
-A full course meal is often served, and it's also common for the bride and groom to change costumes a couple of times.
+Many people sing congratulating songs for the couple, and it's typical for the couple to cut a wedding cake and walk around the reception room, lighting candles, and greeting guests.
+A multi-course course meal is often served, and it's also common for the bride and groom to change costumes several times during the event.

-Unlike in traditional American weddings, most guests receive wedding souvenirs from the newlyweds called hikidemono, which are often tablewares, sweets, interiors, or other small trinkets selected by the bride and groom.
-In recent years, gift catalogs from which guests can choose gifts are popular for hikidemono.
+In Japan, most guests receive wedding souvenirs from the newlyweds called hikidemono, which are often something for the table, sweets, and small trinkets selected by the bride and groom.
+In recent years, gift catalogs have become popular for hikidemono.